cjcrosley/virtual-futures-project/step1.md

 Number\ of\ Prime\ Cells = 2^{1,\ 2,\ 3,\ 4...} = 2,\ 4,\ 8,\ 16...
 $$

-To find an X-axis or Y-axis dimension the Cell Prime value is multiplied the total number of repetitions:
+And to find an X-axis or Y-axis dimension the Cell Prime value is multiplied the total number of repetitions:
 $$
 YAxis\ Dim. = Cell\ Prime \times Base ^ {Exponent}
 $$